 Freediving with Sharks (Optional)

-Why not start of your day on the North Shore with a once-in-a-lifetime snorkeling experience?
+If you’re up for it, start your day on the North Shore with a thrilling shark dive!

 Believe it or not, shark diving is one of the most popular things to do on Oahu’s North Shore.
-You can go cage shark diving, or freediving, just a few minutes off the coast.
+You can go shark cage diving, or freediving (without a cage), just a few minutes off the coast.

-Diving cage free with sharks here ended up being the highlight of my entire Hawaii trip, and if you’ve read my full article on the topic, you know that I can wait to do it again.
+Last year I went freediving with sharks here and it was the highlight of that Hawaii trip!
+If you read my full article on the topic, you know that I can’t wait to do it again.

-If you decide to take part in this thrilling experience, I recommend booking a 7am tour to start off your North Shore day trip, which will leave plenty of time for more adventures.
+Of course, jumping in the water with the ocean’s apex predator is not for everyone.
+But if you decide to do it, I recommend booking a 7am tour to start off your North Shore day trip, which will leave plenty of time for more adventures.

 Trying to figure out which shark tour to book?
 Read my guide comparing the best Oahu shark dive tours!

-All of the North Shore’s shark tours leave from Haleiwa on the western side of the North Shore.
+All North Shore shark tours leave from Haleiwa on the western side of the North Shore.
 So, if you plan to start your day with a shark tour, I recommend driving to the North Shore via Highway 2, which hits the North Shore right at Haleiwa.

 Delicious acai bowl from Haleʻiwa Bowls on Oahu’s North Shore

-After an exhilarating swim with the ocean’s apex predator, it is time for a treat!
+After an exhilarating morning swim, it’s time for a treat!

-Within walking distance of the Haleiwa boat harbor you’ll find Haleʻiwa Bowls, an unassuming acai bowl shop with the best acai I’ve ever tasted.
+Within walking distance of the Haleiwa boat harbor you’ll find Haleʻiwa Bowls, an unassuming acai bowl shop with the best acai on Oahu

-My favorite is their Mana Bowl without the honey and coconut, but with peanut butter on it.
+My favorite is their Mana Bowl with some peanut butter added (and I remove the honey and coconut).
 It is heavenly!

 They have plenty of other bowls, such as their bright blue Blue Majik Bowl made with spirulina and their Local Bowl, which has a ton of yummy toppings including poi.